dirtyhenry/tech-articles/_posts/2021-12-17-swift-precondition-that-throws.md

 ///
 /// The difference with `precondition` is that if an error is _thrown_ when the condition is executed, the error will
 /// be _rethrown_ so that it can be recovered.
 But this recoverability does not apply if the condition executes
-/// properly and that its conditions fails.
+/// properly and its condition fails.
 ///
 /// In other words, this function is a wrapper around `precondition` so that it can be fed a condition closure that can
 /// throw.